DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 Contract managers can view contract values used for statement calculation by clicking the **Contract information** link at the bottom of the financial statement page.

+A contract is identified by the lead provider, cohort and version.
+Contracts are not shared by lead providers or cohort.
+Statements from the same lead provider and cohort can share the same contract (identified by `contract_version`).

 The information displayed depends on the cohort:

 ### Cohorts up to 2024